 6. Track What Works

-When doing email marketing on a budget, it’s important to measure your email campaign performance to ensure you have an acceptable ROI.
+Measuring your performance is crucial to ensure you get the targeted ROI, especially in low-cost email marketing campaigns.
 Some of the most essential indicators to keep track of include:

-• Use A/B testing to experiment with different email versions and decide on the best performing subject lines, copy, visuals, CTAs, or even sending times.
+- Use A/B testing to experiment with different email versions and decide on the best-performing subject lines, copy, visuals, CTAs, or sending times.

-• Ask for your recipients’ opinions through dedicated surveys or polls.
-Focus on what they like and where they think you should improve in your email communication.
+- Ask for your recipients’ opinions through dedicated surveys or polls.
+Focus on what they like and where they think you should improve your email communication.

-• Review your email performance against your predefined goals to identify potential bottlenecks in your strategy.
+- Review your email performance against your predefined goals or industry standards to identify potential bottlenecks in your strategy.

 By regularly tracking your results, you can refine your email marketing campaigns and invest in effective resource planning for future efforts.